maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 I like to have breadcrumbs turned on.
 However, I don't prefer cluttered breadcrumbs with unnecessary information.
 That's why I turned off all fancy settings, like showing icons or file contents (classes, constants, etc.) in my breadcrumbs.
 Here's how it looks:

-{% cldnryimg "vs-breadcrumbs_hempo7" "Screenshot of breadcrumbs in VS Code editor."
-759 112 %}
+{% cldnryfetch "vs-breadcrumbs_hempo7" "Screenshot of breadcrumbs in VS Code editor." false true "center" %}

 ### Bars

 From the very start, I was quite fond of the VS Code interface.
 Activity bar, status bar and sidebar are handy features that hold a lot of information.
 I like to display the activity bar and sidebar on the right side.
 That way toggling the sidebar won't affect my primary window location which otherwise may cause distraction.

-{% cldnryimg "vs-bars_onlhxt" "Screenshot of Bar Settings in VS Code editor."
-759 403 %}
+{% cldnryfetch "vs-bars_onlhxt" "Screenshot of Bar Settings in VS Code editor." false true "center" %}

 I particularly like my status bar.
 In it, I could see the following information: